-Figure 8 Latency standard deviation with different message sizes and message rates.
-The different lines are for different message sizes.
+Figure 8 Latency standard deviation with different message sizes and message rates for RabbitMQ.
+The different lines are for different message sizes in bytes.

-5.2 Scalability: In the test we did for observing the scalability of the system we deployed 1000 mock drivers in two gateways and measured the latency.
+5.3 Scalability: In the test we did for observing the scalability of the system we deployed 1000 mock drivers in two gateways and measured the latency.
 These drivers can generate 100byte messages at a rate of 5 message per second.
 We use low values for both message rate and size so that we can make sure the system doesn’t slow down due to large amount of data produced.
-Figure 10 shows the latency with RabbitMQ.
+Figure 9 shows the latency with RabbitMQ.
 Latency observed was little higher than the previous test we did with 4 drivers but it was consistent up to 1000 drivers and stayed within reasonable range.
 The increase in latency can be attributed to increased use of resources.
 At 1000 sensors the latency started to increase.
 Because this test was done in shared channel mode, only 2 spouts were actively reading from the 2 queues created.